lunartechfreek/pawfect-pups/README.md

 The site was deployed to GitHub Pages.
 The steps to deploy are as follows:

-* In the [GitHub repository](https://github.com/lunartechfreek/pawfect-pups), navigate to the Settings tab
+* In the [GitHub repository](https://github.com/lunartechfreek/pawfect-pups), navigate to the Settings tab.
 * From the source section drop-down menu, select the **Main** Branch, then click "Save".
 * The page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.